gofynd/fdk-client-javascript/documentation/application/PAYMENT.md

 | body | [CreateOrderUserRequest](#CreateOrderUserRequest) | yes | Request body |

-Creates an order handler for payment through a link.
+Use this API to create a order and payment on aggregator side

 *Returned Response:*